Fishing in Utah

 The Ogden Valley is a year-round recreation utopia.
 At the heart of the basin lies a phenomenal record-breaking, warm-water fishery — Pineview Reservoir.
 This stillwater was, until recently, home to the world record catch and release tiger musky, topping out at 53 inches and over 40 pounds.
 Every year, generally from May until July, when water temperatures are ideal, toothy-critter aficionados make their pilgrimage to Pineview to patrol the banks in search of this prehistoric game fish.

-Fishing on Lake Powell
+Bonus: Lake Powell